This website is best viewed in a browser that supports web standards.

-Awarded to a graduate business major that demonstrates need and a willingness to give back to the community.
+Awarded to a graduate business major that demonstrates financial need and a willingness to give back to the community.
 Preference will be given to St. Joseph/Northwest Missouri area students.

-Recipient must be an upperclassman majoring in business with a minimum GPA of 3.00 and have completed a minimum of 27 credit hours at Northwest.
+Awarded to an upperclassman student majoring in business with a minimum Northwest GPA of 3.00 and who has completed a minimum of 27 Northwest credit hours.

-A scholarship is awarded to a worthy student in business administration who resides on campus.
-Eligible are juniors and seniors at Northwest the following year and graduate students who will be working toward an MBA the following year.
-Selection is made on the basis of scholarship and financial need of the student.
-Preference is given to students who have not received any other scholarships.
+Awarded to juniors, seniors, and graduate students who will be working towards a degree the following year.
+Selection is made on the basis of scholarship and financial need, and preference is given to students who have not received any other scholarships.